Travel Recommendations During the Coronavirus Pandemic

 STATE AND LOCAL TRAVEL RESTRICTIONS

-While you are traveling, it is possible a state or local government may put into place travel restrictions, such as stay-at-home or shelter-in-place orders, mandated quarantines upon arrival, or even state border closures.
+While you are traveling, it is possible a state or local government may put in place travel restrictions or COVID-19 prevention measures such as quarantine or masking requirements.

-Plan to keep checking for updates as you travel.
+Plan to continually check for updates as you travel